liujiayue/gitskills/README.md

 <<<<<<< HEAD
 Creating a new branch is
 =======
-Creating a new branch is quick and simple.
+Creating a new branch is quick
 >>>>>>> feature1